-- Maps of high hazard dams in relation to the transportation network showing areas of the transportation system that could be affected if dams fail and release impounded water. - Maps of LNG shipping routes and facilities in the region and thermal hazard zones in relation to the transportation network.
-A GIS tool that makes data on natural hazards zones and evacuation planning materials available in digital format
+- Maps of dams with a high risk of hazard in relation to the transportation network showing areas of the transportation system that could be affected if dams fail and release impounded water. - Maps of liquified natural gas shipping routes and facilities in the region and thermal hazard zones in relation to the transportation network.
+A GIS tool that makes data on natural hazards zones and evacuation-planning materials available in digital format.

-EMERGENCY EVACUATION & HAZARD MAPPING - PHASE II (CONT.)
+EMERGENCY EVACUATION & HAZARD MAPPING, PHASE II (CONT.)

-FUNDING FUNDING RECIPIENT(S) FUNDING SOURCE(S 5) CTPS 15,000 MAPC MassDOT FFY12 Total Budget PL 10,200 MPO \$5303 SPR MassDOT MassDOT \$5303 MBTA Other
+FUNDING FUNDING RECIPIENT(S) FUNDING SOURCE(S 5) CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other 15,000 \$15,000 10,200 4,800